Contactless Delivery And How To Do It Right

 Contactless delivery is here to stay.
 Whether you are just starting your delivery journey, or want to offer it as part of an established delivery service, following the steps and learnings from the examples outlined above will give you a great start.

-The results, when done well, can be amazing for your business, saving you time and money, whilst improving your service and reputation.
+When contactless delivery is done well, it can save time and money, while improving your service and reputation.
 Although it might seem like added work, it can make life easier for you and your drivers too.

 2. How can my customers request contactless delivery?